 - Are the barriers scientific, community, engineering, economic, financial, governance/policy or all of the above?

 - How can we achieve better integration of NbS, conventional and non-structural solutions?

 This event took place on 24–25 November 2021.

 Watch day 1 of the Conference:

-The project was established by the World Bank and the Australian Government Department of Foreign Affairs and Trade (DFAT), and is implemented by the Cooperative Research Centre for Water Sensitive Cities (CRCWSC) and the International Centre for Environmental Management (ICEM).
-It is supported by the Australian Water Partnership (AWP) as part of its Australia-Mekong Water Facility.
+The project was established by the World Bank and the Australian Government Department of Foreign Affairs and Trade (DFAT), and was implemented by the Cooperative Research Centre for Water Sensitive Cities (CRCWSC) and the International Centre for Environmental Management (ICEM).
+It was supported by the Australian Water Partnership (AWP) as part of its Australia-Mekong Water Facility.